ksu-cs-textbooks/cis301/content/10-chapter/10_6-globals.md

 ## Motivation

 We will now consider programs with multiple functions that modify a shared pool of *global variables*.
 (This is very similar to the concerns in general classes in Java or C#, where multiple methods might edit fields/property values for an object).
-We want to be sure that global variables will maintain desired ranges and and relationships between one another, even as multiple functions modify their values.
+We want to be sure that global variables will maintain desired ranges and relationships between one another, even as multiple functions modify their values.

 ## Global variables in Logika